-At 1.00 am GMT (or UTC) on Sunday 30 March 2014, clocks in the UK go forward one hour for the start of British Summer Time (BST).
-At this point, civil time officially changes to BST from Coordinated Universal Time (UTC, effectively the same as Greenwich Mean Time).
+At 1.00 am GMT (or UTC) on Sunday 26 October 2014, clocks in the UK go back one hour for the end of British Summer Time (BST).
+At this point, civil time officially changes back from BST to Coordinated Universal Time (UTC, effectively the same as Greenwich Mean Time).

 The Ninth European Parliament and Council Directive on Summer Time Arrangements states that summer (or daylight saving) time will be kept between the last Sunday in March to the last Sunday in October.
 The changes will take place at 01.00 GMT.